Society

 Sysmex provides a quality assurance agreement that clearly states our requirements for the quality of goods and concludes agreements with business partners after confirming their understanding of our procurement policy.
 We perform quality assessments of supplied goods and audits of business partners regularly to ensure that proper quality control is being carried out.

-Sysmex strives to strengthen its relationships with trading partners by holding annual briefing sessions for our suppliers to ensure their understanding of our business and procurement policies.
-At the FY2022 CSR briefing session, we introduced examples of CSR initiatives of other companies to encourage initiatives that are in line with a single company’s size.
-In FY2023, we hosted a briefing session for suppliers to explain our newly formulated long-term corporate vision, supply chain policies, and eco-social strategies.
+At the fiscal 2022 CSR briefing session, we introduced examples of CSR initiatives of other companies to encourage initiatives that are in line with a single company’s size.
+In fiscal 2023, we hosted a briefing session for suppliers to explain our newly formulated long-term corporate vision, supply chain policies, and eco-social strategies.
 The session was well attended, with approximately 250 companies and 500 people.
+In fiscal 2024, we held an SBT briefing session and a study session on the importance and practice of calculating greenhouse gas emissions.
+We are actively working to reduce CO2 emissions across the entire supply chain.

 We also hold regular meetings with overseas business partners to strengthen collaboration.
 Sysmex Europe periodically holds meetings with all of its business partners to check their compliance with Sysmex’s environmental and social responsibilities, as well as details of business activities.
 Sysmex Malaysia holds monthly meetings with local distributors to discuss customers’ needs and issues, aiming to improve product quality and customer satisfaction.